Getsu Fūma Den: Reception

 Getsu Fūma Den was met with mostly positive reception from critics.
-Famitsu noted its mixture of elements from both The Adventure of Link and Dragon Buster, with one reviewer stating that "it feels like a sequel to Akumajō Dracula."
-Family Computer Magazine stated that the game evoked "a surprising and mysterious atmosphere."
+Famitsu noted its mixture of elements from both The Adventure of Link and Dragon Buster, with one reviewer stating that it feels like a sequel to Akumajō Dracula.
+Family Computer Magazine wrote that the game evoked "a surprising and mysterious" atmosphere.
 A writer for Japanese gaming magazine Yuge commended its graphics, direction and music.

 Hardcore Gaming 101's Kurt Kalata commended the varied visuals and music but criticized the controls and pseudo-3D dungeon crawling sequences for being tedious.
-However, the Japanese book 200 Unreasonable Famicom & Sufami Games You Want to Clear Before You Die gave the game a negative retrospective outlook.
+In contrast, the Japanese book 200 Unreasonable Famicom & Sufami Games You Want to Clear Before You Die gave the game a negative retrospective outlook.
 While similarities with Genpei Tōma Den were pointed out and the overall originality on-display was also commended, they heavily criticized the password system and drawbacks with its gameplay.